PRTG Manual: SNMP Custom String Lookup Sensor

 Channel Name |

-Enter a name for the channel in which the sensor shows the results at the specified OID.
+Enter a name for the channel in which the sensor shows the results for the OID.
 Enter a string.
-You can change this value later in the respective channel settings of this sensor. |
+You can change this value later in the channel settings of this sensor. |

 The sensor has the following default tags that are automatically predefined in the sensor's settings when you add the sensor: